OSINTI4L/cupidcr4wl/.github/CONTRIBUTING.md

 It is important that the ```check_text``` and ```not_found_text``` are accurate as to ensure good results by cupidcr4wl.
 My typical workflow to ensure this is:
 1. Open the page source code of a known good account.
 2. Open the page source code of an invalid account page in a second tab.
 3. Find unique html code snippets and use CTRL+F to ensure they are unique to each respective page by searching the snippets against the opposite pages' source code.
-You can also use an online html compare tool to hasten and simplify the parsing.
+You can also use an [online html compare](https://www.textcompare.org/html/) tool to hasten and simplify the parsing.

 ### Category
 Add the category type so that cupidcr4wl will display results to their respective categories.
 The current categories are:
 ```
-"payment"
-"gifting"
-"link directory"
+"payment and gifting"
 "social"
 "dating and hook-up"
+"fetish"
 "adult video and photo"
 "camming"
 "escort"